How do I sanitize Excel files without uploading them?

 Excel sanitizer guide

-When to sanitize an Excel file
+When should I sanitize an Excel file?

 Excel workbooks are common in operations, finance-adjacent workflows, onboarding, and partner handoffs.
 They also tend to carry more context than plain text exports, which makes it easier for real identities to slip into a file that gets forwarded around.